surfstudio/SurfGen/Sources/CodeGenerator/Docs/OperationModel.md

 # OperationModel

 Describes an API method
-Operation it's specific CRUD method.

 ``` swift
 public struct OperationModel: Encodable
 ```

+Operation it's specific CRUD method.

-For example if we have method with uri: `www.example.com/projects/users` So this method can be `GET /projects/users` for reading information Or it may be `POST /projects/users` to create new user for projects
+For example if we have method with uri: `www.example.com/projects/users`

+this method can be `GET /projects/users` for reading information

+Or it can be `POST /projects/users` to create new user for projectsэто

-And each of that (`GET` and `POST`) will be different `OperationModel`
+And each of those (`GET` and `POST`) will be a different `OperationModel`

 ``` YAML
 /billings/payment: